-The ICRC thrives on the rich diversity of its staff.
-We currently have staff from 149 countries, with a variety of professional backgrounds, numerous ethnicities, and diverse socioeconomic and cultural backgrounds.
-This medley of skills and experiences is an integral part of enabling us to provide the best possible assistance to people affected by violence.
+The ICRC thrives on the rich diversity of its workforce.
+Our staff come from a wide range of professional, socio-economic, cultural and ethnic backgrounds.
+This medley of skills and experiences is key in enabling us to provide the best possible assistance to people affected by armed conflict and other situations of violence.

 We are committed to ensuring fair and equitable recruitment and promotion opportunities for all individuals and welcome all qualified candidates to apply to positions at the ICRC.
 Further, we are committed to achieving gender parity for our staff in management positions, as part of our institutional strategy objectives related to inclusion.